Skip to content

 Defense gear priority order

-1. 1Slow Mat ($50K) — first defensive gear pickup
+1. 1Slow Mat ($50K) — first defensive pickup, immediate passive value

-2. 2Alarm Bell ($60K) — buys you reaction time
+2. 2Alarm Bell ($60K) — buys you reaction time when you are not watching

-3. 3Pacifist Stick ($25K) — interrupts active thieves
+3. 3Pacifist Stick ($25K) — interrupts active steal attempts

-4. 4Vault Box ($200K) — endgame insurance for top brainrots
+4. 4Vault Box ($200K) — endgame insurance, protects your single most valuable brainrot

-Schedule strategy: when to play vs. when to log off
+Schedule strategy: when to play vs when to log off

-What to do if you've been raided
+What to do after you have been raided

 Key Takeaways